By Coty Fowler

 Within 2,000 years of the ice sheet receding, agriculture began

-This new diet, called Neolithic, had an immediate effect on human health.
+new diet, called Neolithic, had an immediate effect on human health.

 Skeletons of Neolithic farmers show poor nutrition compared to the

 previous generations of hunter-gatherers.
-They
+They died younger, were

-that we didn't evolve to eat those new foods.
-The small
+we didn't evolve to eat those new foods.
+The small human digestive

-allergic to wheat and was also lactose intolerant.
-If I couldn't
+to wheat and was also lactose intolerant.
+If I couldn't digest

 After reading both books, doing some research on the Internet

-total of ten pounds.
+of ten pounds.
 And it took a year!
-Not a very satisfying
+Not a very satisfying result

 I began by purging the kitchen of every slide of bread, every